1942 Nickel Value (2026 Guide): Errors List, “D”, “S”, “P” & No Mint Mark Worth

 1942-S/S RPM FS-501

-This San Francisco variety can be identified by a diagnostic spike protruding from the back of Jefferson’s neck that points at the space between the 9 and 4 of the date.
-The repunched “S” mintmark shows doubling above Monticello on the reverse.
+The 1942-S/S RPM FS-501 can be identified by a diagnostic spike protruding from the back of Jefferson’s neck on the obverse, pointing toward the space between the “9” and “4” of the date.
+The repunched “S” mintmark shows doubling above Monticello’s dome on the reverse.

 1942-S/S RPM FS-501 Nickel Price/Grade Chart